google/zetasql/docs/protocol-buffers.md

 ### Returning repeated fields

-Often, a protocol buffer message contains one or more repeated fields which are returned as `ARRAY` values when referenced in SQL statements.
+A protocol buffer message might contain repeated fields, which are returned as `ARRAY` values when referenced in SQL statements.
 For example, our protocol buffer message contains a repeated field, `line_item`.